omiq/rgc-basic/README.md

 - **Random numbers**:
   - `RND(X)` behaves like classic BASIC; a negative argument reseeds the generator.

-`This README describes the current feature set of the interpreter as implemented in `basic.c` and is subject to change without notice`
+This README describes the current feature set of the interpreter as implemented in `basic.c` and is subject to change without notice.

 ---